csetzer/agdaLatex/README.md

 The code in this directory is based on files created by Andreas Abel, Stephan Adelsberger, Anton Setzer

-This directory contains a Makefile with some additional script and example latex, bibtex, and agda files which allows to integrate agda files into Latex, by using normal agda files.
+This directory contains a Makefile with some additional script and example latex, bibtex, and agda files which allows to integrate agda files into Latex files,   by using normal agda files (no need to use lagda).
+The script will generated from tagged Agda files LaTeX  macros which generate the latex code from agda files.

 ## Slides